 I have a very wide foot, so I size up to a 12, and I never wear a 12.
 My friends with narrow feet sometimes size down.
 If you are a true half size with a normal-width foot, stick to the original leather and size down.
 If you need arch support, Tieks may not be for you—at least not without fancy inserts.

 Free and easy returns make online shopping so much easier.
 When I’m not sure which size or color to get, I order several pairs and return what doesn’t work.

 pictured: the feather grey (on the right), during the one day and zero-wear time period they were in my house

 4. Skin tone matters.

-Tieks come in dozens of great colors, and would I like one of each.
+Tieks come in dozens of great colors.
+Would I like one of each?
 Yes please.
 At least that’s what I thought until I ordered some feather grey Tieks to replace a busted pair.
 (That happens; hang tight.)

 I loved the way they looked in the pictures, and thought they would be a chic and versatile shoe for my winter wardrobe, which is largely black, navy, and grey.
 It turns out, the cool grey made my warm skin look like I was ill.
 Even though we’re talking about my feet and not my face!
 In short, they have tons of amazing colors; make sure you pick one that works for you.
 Check out all the options here.

 After about 14 months with my starstruck pair, I discovered I’d worn a tiny hole in the toe.
 Which soon became a not-so-tiny hole.
 I had worn them more days than not for 14 months, but still!
 Tieks are too expensive to just last a little more than a year.